Dpdl-io/DpdlEngine/Install_requirements.md

 Ensure the BlueZ library 'libbluetooth.so' is available on the path.
 Eventually you might neet to create a symbolic link to a specific version of the library (eg. libbluetooth.so -> libbluetooth.so.$version)

-# Embedded OCaml code

-The embedded OCaml code (via >>ocaml keyword) is executed by the Dpdl runtime through the ocamljava library (http://www.ocamljava.org/) and requires the following jar library located in the lib folder (./lib): 'ocamlrun-scripting.jar'

-If the 'dpdl:compile' option has been set (OCaml code is compiled at runtime to improve speed), also the 'ocamljava.jar' needs to be present in the lib folder.

 # 'DpdlEngine lite' Demo release limitations/restrictions (compared to registered version)